4-foot ’emotional support’ snake found in luggage at Tampa International Airport

 TAMPA, Fla.
-(WFLA) — Security screeners spotted a scaly surprise while scanning a suitcase: a 4-foot-long boa constrictor making its way through a x-ray machine at Tampa International Airport.
+(WFLA) — Security screeners spotted a scaly surprise while scanning a suitcase: a 4-foot-long boa constrictor making its way through an X-ray machine at Tampa International Airport.

 In an Instagram post on Friday, the Transportation Security Administration (TSA) said security officers found the snake curled up inside a carry-on bag in December.

 It would not have been the first time a snake found its way onto a flight from Tampa.
-In October, a garter snake startled fliers on a plane from Tampa to Newark, N.J. when it slithered out of a carry-on bag.
+In October, a garter snake startled fliers on a plane from Tampa to Newark, New Jersey, when it slithered out of a carry-on bag.

 TSA said no airlines allow snakes in carry-on luggage.
 However, a few airlines allow snakes in checked luggage if they are packaged correctly.